HaikuTeam/animator/README.md

 #### Finishing

-**Basic**

-Push your changes to a feature branch and open a pull request on GitHub.
-A lead developer will handle taking care of the merge into master, ensuring that all packages are synchronized, and publishing any necessary changes to the npm registry.
+First lint all of the code:

+    $ yarn run lint-all

+Then run the unit tests in all of the code:

+    $ yarn run test-all

+Assuming no lint errors or test failures, push your changes:

+    $ git push

 **Advanced**

 Note: The following requires additional Haiku credentials.
-Once you're done developing, and all changes have been committed and merged, you can run the following command which will synchronize repos and perform additional cleanup:
+Once you're done developing, and all changes have been committed and pushed, you can run the following command which will synchronize subtree repos, publish the player, and perform additional cleanup:

     $ yarn run finish